<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<atom:link href="http://realitystudio.org/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://realitystudio.org/comments/feed/" rel="self" type="application/rss+xml" />

 <description>A William S. Burroughs Community</description>